Endoscopic Brain Surgery in New Jersey

 - Speech and language therapy: Evaluate and resolve any communication, speech, or swallowing difficulties.

 It usually takes between 6 and 8 weeks to fully recover from brain surgery.
 The total amount of time required to recover varies depending on the location of the brain tumor, surrounding areas of the brain affected by the tumor and its removal, age of the patient, and any other medical conditions of the patients.
 Recovery time can be extended certain comorbidities, age, and if any complications require further treatment.

 Centers for Neurosurgery, Spine & Orthopedics Can Help

 CNSO has multiple office locations in New Jersey and removes brain tumors using the latest technologies available for any type of brain tumor.
 Offering minimally invasive surgical procedures, the team of highly experienced neurosurgeons removes skull based brain tumors endoscopically, through the nares, to avoid large surgical incisions and scars.
 CNSO offers multiple convenient locations for treatment that spans several counties, including Bergen County, Passaic County, and Morris County.
-CNSO also has New Jersey offices in Jersey City, West Orange, and Hoboken.
+CNSO also has New Jersey offices in Jersey City, West Orange.
 Contact us today to learn more about endoscopic brain surgery.